 – Boil them all together in a pot over the stove until all the alcohol evaporates.
 Let it cool down, then pour it over the vegetables, then put the bowl in the refrigerator.

 Do not make this ahead of the time.
 A-Jad is best if you use it within 2-3 hours after you make it.
 If you have to let it sit a little longer, add more water to the sauce.

 If you can’t find it or don’t know it, red curry paste is ok to use as a substitute, but these 2 curry pastes are different.
-I will explain more when I write about the curry pastes in the future.
+I explained more here while I write about the curry pastes.